Reference

 DOMS

 Delayed Onset Muscle Soreness.
-The muscle pain that typically peaks 24-72 hours after intense exercise.
+The muscle pain that typically peaks 24-72 hours after intense or unfamiliar exercise.
+Sign of muscle stress, not damage.

 Recovery